open-contracting/infrastructure/docs/reference/index.md

 OC4IDS is comprised of a schema file and codelist files, and reference documentation is available for the [schema](schema) and [codelists](codelists).

-The schema can be explored using the [schema browser](browser) and can be [downloaded here](../project-schema.json).
+The schema can be explored using the [schema browser](browser) and can be {download}`downloaded here <../../build/current_lang/project-schema.json>`.
 The schema is expressed using [JSON Schema, draft 4](https://tools.ietf.org/html/draft-zyp-json-schema-04).

 OC4IDS data must be published as part of a [project package](package), which serves as a container for data on multiple projects and adds important metadata about the data publication.